janboddez/share-on-mastodon/readme.txt

 == Description ==
 Automatically share WordPress posts on [Mastodon](https://joinmastodon.org/).

-You choose which Post Types are shared, though sharing can still be disabled on a per-post basis.
+You choose which post types are shared, though sharing can still be disabled on a per-post basis.

 Supports image uploads, WordPress's new block editor, and comes with a number of filter hooks for developers.

-More details can be found on [this plugin's GitHub page](https://github.com/janboddez/share-on-mastodon).
+More details can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-mastodon).

 = Credit =
 Share icon by [Heroicons](https://heroicons.dev/), licensed under the terms of the MIT License.
 Elephant illustration sourced from Mastodon's [Press Kit](https://joinmastodon.org/press-kit.zip).